 The Project Innovation Award is a prestigious national competition that recognises and celebrates innovation and excellence in simulation projects around Australia.
 The award is presented to the simulation project that has achieved outstanding results in one or more of the following categories: applied research, planning, design, operations/management, and small projects.

-2012 Project Innovation Award - Virtual Reality Technologies: Third Generation Training Program
+- 2012 - Virtual Reality Technologies: Third Generation Training Program